The Petite Knockout Rose is the miniature version of the Knock Out Rose cultivar bred by William Radler.

 This plant needs an average amount of water and well-drained soil for the best growth.
 The soil should not allow pooling or remain oversaturated for too long.

 Bright Red Flowers with Minimal Fragrance

-The Petite Knock Out produces brilliant fire engine red blooms that never fade.
+The Petite Knock Out produces brilliant fire engine red blooms that never fade from late spring to fall.
 This flower power plant also features continuous flowering.